 Delavirdine comes as a tablet to take by mouth.
-It usually is taken three times a day.
+It usually is taken three times a day with or without food.
+Take delavirdine around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take delavirdine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-If you have trouble swallowing the tablets, they may be dispersed in water.
-To prepare, add four tablets to at least 3 ounces (88 milliliters) of water, allow to stand for a few minutes, and then stir until a uniform dispersion occurs.
+If you have trouble swallowing the 100-mg tablets, they may be dispersed in water.
+To prepare, add four tablets to at least 3 ounces (90 milliliters) of water, allow to stand for a few minutes, and then stir until all tablets dissolve.
 Drink the delavirdine-water mixture right away.
 Rinse the glass and swallow the rinse to ensure that you have gotten the entire dose.
+The 200-mg tablets (which are smaller than the 100-mg tablets) should always be swallowed whole, because they do not readily dissolve in water.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.